QuentinRa/blog.quentinra.dev/programming-languages/web/others/frameworks/django/index.md

-LOGIN_URL        - if you didn't know the URL ; may not be correct DBMS Section     - Type of DBMS and configuration ANY_PATH         - may expose usernames such as in /home/toto/myapp/
+LOGIN_URL        - if you didn't know the URL ; may not be correct DBMS Section     - Type of DBMS and configuration ANY_PATH         - may expose usernames such as in /home/toto/myapp/ INSTALLED_APPS   - identify if vulnerable apps were installed
 ```

 Regardless, the `Server` header may expose the Python version.